Sales is the advocate for the company. Their job is to sell the companies products not necessarily define them.

 Incentives for sales needs to be comprehensive and fair

 Frequently, sales and marketing get confused.
 This confusion stems from the seemly same job both do.
 This is incorrect.
-Sales is the advocate for the company while marketing is the advocate for the customer.
-Nowadays, this line get blurry because of the hyper connectivity that the Internet brings us.
-No matter how blurry, the roles are different and understanding sales is essential to a properly functioning company.
+Sales are the advocate for the company while marketing is the advocate for the customer.
+Nowadays, this line gets blurry because of the hyper-connectivity that the Internet brings us.
+No matter how blurry, the roles are different and understanding sales are essential to a properly functioning company.

 The Sales Process